Br34kInFr33/rtorrent-auto-move-delay/README.md

 Just copy text from rtorrent.txt file and past it at the bottom of your .rtorrent.rc file.
 No need to add a config.d folder.

-Make sure to change the delay (which is in seconds), and change the complete directory to your needs.
+Make sure to change the delay (which is in seconds), and the complete directory to your needs.
 method.insert.value = event.download.finished_delayed.interval, **600**
 method.insert = d.get_finished_dir, simple, "cat=**~/Download/**,$d.custom1="